Create a Website Account - Manage notification subscriptions, save form progress and more.

 Show All Answers

-The Utility Billing service window is located in Customer Service on the first floor of the new City Hall Building at 7008 S. Rice Ave.
+The Utility Billing service window is located in Customer Service on the first floor of City Hall at 7008 S. Rice Ave, Bellaire, TX 77401.

 Our normal office hours are 8:00 am – 5:00 pm, Monday – Friday, excluding holidays.